Updated for the 2026 Immigration Rules

 The 180-Day Absence Rule

 You must not have spent more than 180 days outside the UK in any 12-month rolling period.
-Our ILR calculator UK simplifies this by aggregating your travel history against the Home Office rolling calculation method.
+Our ILR calculator UK simplifies this by aggregating your travel history against the Home Office “rolling” calculation method.

-UKVI counts part-days as full days for absence purposes — a departure at 23:59 and return at 00:01 the following day counts as two days absent.
+UKVI counts part-days as full days for absence purposes — a departure at 23:59 and a return at 00:01 the following day counts as two days absent.
 Our absence calculator models this rolling rule trip-by-trip so that you can spot risk before you submit.

 The 28-Day Early Application Window